-From the age of four to six months infants can adjust their energy intake when complementary foods are offered to ensure they do not take in more food and milk than they need.
-If parents follow their infant's hunger and satiety cues whilst giving complementary foods, the infant will be more likely to have a lower BMI as a toddler than those whose parents use non-responsive feeding practices and do not respond to infant signals of satiety.
-See Factsheet 3.3
+From the age of four to six months infants can adjust their energy intake when complementary foods are offered to ensure they do not take in more food and milk than they need60.
+If parents follow their infant's hunger and satiety cues whilst giving complementary foods, the infant will be more likely to have a lower BMI as a toddler than those whose parents use non-responsive feeding practices and do not respond to infant signals of satiety61.